Godson & Coles

 He recently took over the late Richard Fredericks' role as one of BADA's two assessors on the antique furniture restoration course at West Dean.

-Richard is a former Chairman of the BADA Fair and also serves on the Council of the British Antique Dealers' Association.
+Richard is a former Chairman of the BADA Fair and has also served on the Council of the British Antique Dealers' Association.

 For further information on Godson & Coles visit the company website